openhab/openhab-docs/configuration/blockly/rules-blockly-http.md

 - Clock: enables the timeout option
 - H: enables the header option and allows to provide headers during the request via a [Dictionary](rules-blockly-standard-ext.md#dictionary-for-managing-key--value-pairs)
+- Q: enables the query option and allows to provide URI query parameters during the request via a [Dictionary](rules-blockly-standard-ext.md#dictionary-for-managing-key--value-pairs), the query parameters will be URI encoded

 ### HTTP Request GET